BinderFilter/BinderFilter/README.md

 ## Contributors

 This project started as a Senior Honors Thesis at Dartmouth College.
 Sergey Bratus advised and designed the project, and David Wu is the main contributer.
-Kirti Vardhan Rathore is the current maintainer for the project.
+Kirti Vardhan Rathore is another contributor to the project.
 Ionic Security has provided funding for testing phones and tablets.